regrimwood/tracker-api/README.md

 `npm install` - install dependencies

-`npm start` - start dev server on localhost:5001/api
+`npm start` - start dev server on localhost:5001/api (either comment out the auth0 code in app.js or add your auth0 environment variables to the .env for local testing.)

 `docker-compose up` - start a postgres database in a docker container for testing.

 ### Deployment to Heroku